aisling2651/MVC-Git-Project/README.md

 ## References

+- My website has been hosted remotely and can be found at https://ca3cunnighamaisling.000webhostapp.com/
 - My lecturer Shane Gavin has provided a starter project on this link :https://gitlab.comp.dkit.ie/gavins/ rapid-starter-project/ as built in class
 - Shane also gave me access to his videos on YouTube.
 I watched them in order to understand how to get request data from a form.
 This is the link: https://www.youtube.com/watch?v=G-A1xizeEPA&feature=youtu.be
 - Rachel Callaghan helped me understand how to retrieve the CompanyName from the CompanyID and how to use the Select option input in a form.